MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/whea/using-whea-on-windows-10.md

     [**WheaHwErrorReportSetSectionNameDeviceDriver**](/windows-hardware/drivers/ddi/ntddk/nf-ntddk-wheahwerrorreportsetsectionnamedevicedriver) is a helper function for updating the FRUText without having to do it manually.

 3. Call [**WheaHwErrorReportSubmitDeviceDriver**](/windows-hardware/drivers/ddi/ntddk/nf-ntddk-wheahwerrorreportsubmitdevicedriver), again providing the error handle.
 After this call, buffers in the buffer sets are unavailable and the handle is invalid.
-test

 4. If an error occurs or the error is no longer valid, the driver can optionally call [**WheaHwErrorReportAbandonDeviceDriver**](/windows-hardware/drivers/ddi/ntddk/nf-ntddk-wheahwerrorreportabandondevicedriver).
 In this case, no report is submitted to WHEA.